 Screenshot PDF fraud is one of the most underreported risks in financial onboarding today.

-Industry estimates suggest that manipulated documents appear in over 25% of financial fraud cases and fraudsters use screenshot PDFs as one of their most common tools to carry out that manipulation.
+Industry estimates suggest that manipulated documents appear in over 25% of financial fraud cases, and fraudsters use screenshot PDFs as one of their most common tools to carry out that manipulation.
 Despite this, many compliance teams still rely on visual document review as their main defence.

 How It Unfolds in Practice

 Consider a typical scenario.
 An analyst reviews a document.
-It looks clean the text is readable, the logo is present, and the layout matches what you would expect.
+It looks clear,n the text is readable, the logo is present, and the layout matches what you would expect.
 Something feels off, however, and the team cannot explain what.
 Under time pressure, they approve it anyway.
 Weeks later, that document resurfaces during an audit as a manipulated file that should never have cleared review.

-In practice, screenshot PDF fraud moves through onboarding queues without triggering alerts, passes visual checks, and satisfies surface level requirements.
-And yet, these files cannot support what compliance actually demands: proven authenticity, traceable origin, and tamper evident document integrity.
+In practice, screenshot PDF fraud moves through onboarding queues without triggering alerts, passes visual checks, and satisfies surface-level requirements.
+And yet, these files cannot support what compliance actually demands: proven authenticity, traceable origin, and tamper-evident document integrity.

 Why This Is a KYC-Level Risk